 Europe’s toughest dog team race

-The Finnmarkslöpet, is Europe’s longest and toughest sled dog race and stretches across Norway’s Finnmark area.
+The Finnmarkslöpet is Europe’s longest and toughest sled dog race and stretches across Norway’s Finnmark area.
 You would cover the same distance if you raced from Pajala in the north of Sweden to Stockholm in the south.
-1,200 km through a winter landscape as extreme as it is beautiful.
-Through dense forests and snowcapped mountains.
+Across 1200km of dense forests and snowcapped mountains and a winter landscape as extreme as it is beautiful.
 With an average temperature of -30C which makes the dark nights a challenge for both body and mind.

 Petter Karlsson and his Alaskan huskies made history in 2016 when he was the first non-Norwegian to win the Finnmarkslöpet.
 This achievement was so great that two year’s later Norway’s Prime Minister, Erna Solberg, travelled all the way to Alta to watch Petter Karlsson cross the finish line and congratulate him.